gvwilson/buildtogether.tech/src/communicate/index.md

 and should include regular check-ins so that people can tell if they're making progress.

-Tutorials help novices build a [%i "mental model" %]mental model[%/i%], but competent practitioners and experts will be frustrated by their slow pace and low information density.
+Tutorials help novices build a mental model[%i "mental model" %], but competent practitioners and experts will be frustrated by their slow pace and low information density.
 They will want single-point solutions to specific problems, like how to find cells in a spreadsheet that contain a certain string